PagerDuty Agent Integration Guide

 Integration Key Requirements

 Not all integration types and integration keys are compatible with the Events API.
-You must select Events API V2 as the Integration Type to guarantee compatibility with our API when testing your integration or when using the
+When selecting an integration type, you must select Events API V2 to guarantee compatibility with our API for testing your integration or when using the

 pd-send